 Common predators include fish and eels (especially when the crabs are young), as well as larger types of fish, some sharks, and other large ocean species.

-Interestingly, there are two different organisms that commonly use the red Jamaican sea crab as a host.
+Interestingly, two different organisms commonly use the red Jamaican sea crab as a host.
 These are commensal flies of the genus Drosophila.
-The first is Drosophila carcinophila (Source: “Flies’ lives on a crab”), and the second, noted in 1967, is Drosophila endobranchia.
+The first is Drosophila carcinophila, and the second is Drosophila endobranchia.
 The flies spend most of their lives on the crabs.
 This allows them safety from most predators due to the speed of the crabs and their willingness to flee at a moment’s notice.

 - The first three years of the crab’s life are spent living in other crabs’ burrows.